UP935745/3D-Solar-System-Animation/README.md

 2. Download the files in this repository and place them inside a folder within Processing Direcory.
    The folder should be located in Users:/user/Documents/Processing/
 3. Open any of code files within that folder to open the Processing IDE.
-4. Ensure that PeasyCam is correctly installed.
+4. Ensure that PeasyCam library is correctly installed.
 Follow Tools -> Add Tool -> Libraries -> PeasyCam
 5. Close the Tool window and run the code by clicking on the run button located at the top left of the IDE